sarihammad/devlink/README.md

 # DevLink

 DevLink is a professional social networking platform tailored for software developers.
-Inspired by platforms like LinkedIn, DevLink focuses on project-based profiles, technical discussion, and meaningful developer connections.
+DevLink focuses on project-based profiles, technical discussion, and meaningful developer connections.
+Connect, share projects, and grow your dev network.

 ## Status